mesonbuild/meson/docs/markdown/Rust-module.md

 **Note** Unstable modules make no backwards compatible API guarantees.

-The rust module provides helper to integrate rust code into meson.
-The goal is to make using rust in meson more pleasant, while still remaining mesonic, this means that it attempts to make rust work more like meson, rather than meson work more like rust.
+The rust module provides helper to integrate rust code into Meson.
+The goal is to make using rust in Meson more pleasant, while still remaining mesonic, this means that it attempts to make Rust work more like Meson, rather than Meson work more like rust.

 ## Functions